-This article was written in 2016 and notes that Geoff Kruth founded GuildSomm and was its president.
+This article was written in 2016 and makes mention of Geoff Kruth founding GuildSomm and being its president.
 These are facts and while I’ve left the article as it originally ran, in late October 2020, it came to light that Geoff has been a sexual predator, abusing his position within the Court of Master Sommeliers and this article should be read to take into account these new revelations.

 When I set down the path of sommelier studies something that was really confusing me (beyond my initial question to do WSET or CMS) was this thing called the Guild of Sommeliers.
 This was in part due to there also existing the Guild of Sommeliers Education Foundation as well as the International Sommelier Guild.

 These are all separate entities and the latter two are the easiest to define as the Education Foundation is a nonprofit 501(c)3 that awards scholarships and works in conjunction with the Guild of Sommeliers.
 The International Sommelier Guild is another certifying body for sommeliers similar to although not nearly as famous nor rigorous as the Court of Master Sommeliers of which I currently hold the Certified Sommelier title.

 I mention my certification as the Guild of Sommeliers (or for brevity GuildSomm) is a very, very valuable website for anyone studying to earn these credentials.
 You can also gain similar knowledge via the WSET but GuildSomm is more oriented towards sommelier work.
 So in essence the core of GuildSomm is, “a 501(c)6 nonprofit membership organization with open membership for all wine professionals.”
 Those are president Geoff Kruth MS’s words as I reached out to him to clarify a number of points in writing this.
 Hopefully anyone who comes across it can understand things a great deal faster than I did and can focus their energy and stress on passing the sommelier exams.